aanandshekharroy/aanandshekharroy.github.io/_posts/2018-01-20-rxjava-flowables.md

 ---
 layout: post
 title: RxJava - Flowables - What, when and how to use it?
-excerpt: "World is moving towas event-driven programming.
+excerpt: "World is moving towards event-driven programming.
 This provides us a way around of polling.
 The basic concept of Event driven programming is that you observe a resource(called observable), and when the data is ready, the observable notifies the observer.
 In this article, we will discuss Flowable, which is quite like observable, but has a different purpose."
 categories: [RxJava,Android]
 comments: true
 image: